• Skip to primary navigation

 Additions and Variations

-4. Salted caramel: A drizzle of caramel sauce on top of the cake makes it even more decadent.
+4. Salted caramel- A drizzle of caramel sauce on top of the cake makes it even more decadent.
+You could also add salted caramel ganache.

-9. Whipped cream: A dollop of whipped cream helps lighten up the texture and flavor of the ganache, making a great garnish!
+6. Whipped cream- A dollop of whipped cream helps lighten up the texture and flavor of the ganache, making a great garnish!

 Chocolate cake on a white cake stand.